 Factors Affecting Lexapro Withdrawal

-- How much Lexapro you take
+- How much Lexapro do you take?

 - The frequency with which you take it